dbmi-pitt/ACT-Network/pages/mydoc/ontology.md

 A summary overview of the changes made can be found [here](https://www.actnetwork.us/Global/FileLib/PDFs/ACT_ONTOLOGY_V2.0.1_final.pdf).

+Currently the ACT Network is upgrading to ACT Ontology 3.0.0, which includes the new COVID-19 ontology.
+This is additive to the current production ontology.
+All information related to this ontology can be found [here](https://github.com/shyamvis/ACT-COVID-Ontology).

 ### **Release Notes**
 **NEW Ontologies**
 * CPT Procedures - UMLS 2018AA (Remember only sites that have valid CPT licenses are permitted to use CPT ontology)